haskellfoundation/haskellfoundation.github.io/README.md

 # alternatively: cabal run -- site watch
 ```

-The site will be build in the `_site` directory, and you can open the files in your browser of choice.
+The site will be built in the `_site` directory, and you can open the files in your browser of choice.
 Due to a Hakyll issue, some sponsor logos will not show up correctly.
 This is expected behavior, and should be fine for the deployed site.

 For further information, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) at the root of this project.